-Text provided by the firm: Shoosmiths LLP is unusual among its UK law firm peer group for steering its path to a £128million turnover largely through organic growth, rather than by mega-merger.
+Text provided by the firm: Shoosmiths LLP is unusual among its UK law firm peer group for steering its path to a £154m turnover largely through organic growth, rather than by mega-merger.
 The firm has rapidly expanded its UK footprint to become one of today’s most ‘national’ firms, now operating from 13 locations across the UK including Scotland and Northern Ireland.

 Client focus and commerciality are at the heart of the Shoosmiths service promise – the firm views itself as a service business and its lawyers and front line staff are genuinely encouraged to make a difference in a way that is relevant to each client.
 The firm may be onto something – its clients include a wide number of blue-chip names who clearly like a firm on their panels which is ‘not too small, and not too large.’